cx-designers/demo-repository/src/saas-cloud-solutions.md

 - infoItem: Our SaaS cloud solutions provide scalable, secure, and high-performance infrastructure.
 Key features include auto-scaling, disaster recovery, data encryption, and compliance with standards like GDPR and HIPAA.
 We build cloud-native applications, leverage containerization (Docker, Kubernetes), and design serverless architectures to ensure your application is future-proof.
 - infoItem: We take a strategic approach, starting with a deep understanding of your business goals, technical needs, and budget.
 This ensures solutions that meet and exceed expectations.
 With clean code, rigorous testing, and performance optimization, we deliver polished, production-ready results.
 - infoItem: Partner with us to experience the transformative power of SaaS Cloud Solutions, where scalability meets security, driving your business to new levels of efficiency.
-devBgImg: "/assets/img/top-development.webp"
+devBgImg: "/assets/img/bg-SAAS-Cloud-Solutions.png"
-devBgAlt : "bg-img"
+devBgAlt : "bg-SAAS-Cloud-Solutions"

 secSubTitle: "What We Provide"
 secTitle: "Core Services of SAAS Cloud Solutions"